 - Providing ongoing tech support after the game has been launched, working on upgrades to the game

-Employers may look for the following skills in Gameplay Engineers:
+Video game studios may look for the following skills in gameplay engineers:

 - Training in computer science, computer programming or software engineering

 - Knowledge of 2D and 3D animation software

 - Familiar with the game production pipeline process

 - Passion for video games and experience with gaming